morio-kino/MyForeverNote_Frontend/README.md

-# ForeverNote_Frontend
+# MyForeverNote_Frontend
-Frontend program for ForeverNote.
+Frontend program for MyForeverNote.

 ## Run the build
 The build will be executed by executing the following command.